Hadhrami Bedouin Legion: The Truce of Ingrams

 After the truce concluded by the British Chancellor (Harold Ingrams) between the Hadrami tribes, the idea of establishing and establishing the Hadhrami Bedouin Legion came into being, at the hands of Chancellor Ingrams, who is the founder and sponsor of this army and its managers until it became one of the best organized armies in the south of the Arabian Peninsula.
 This army was considered From the beginning it was an integral part of the forces of the King of Britain [needing a source] and at the end of 1939 AD the Hadhrami Bedouin Legion was founded.
 Sometimes for leaving the force camp.
 In 1941 AD their number reached seventy men, and in 1943 AD their number ranged between eighty and ninety men.
 And the number began to rise in 1944 AD to three hundred soldiers, seventy irregulars, and one hundred reservists.

-On the other hand, Ingrams made sure that the leaders of the Hadhrami Bedouin Legion were not from the British, although he was impressed by Glubb Pasha's experience in Jordan, but he preferred that the leaders of the Hadhrami Bedouin Legion be from the Arab Army in Jordan.
+On the other hand, Ingrams made sure that the leaders of the Hadhrami Bedouin Legion were not from the British, although he was impressed by Glubb Pasha's experience in Jordan, but he preferred that the leaders of the Hadhrami Bedouin Legion be from the Arab Legion in Jordan.
 He asked Glubb Pasha to lend him a number of Arab officers, the most prominent of whom were: Abdullah Suleiman Al-Saadoun Al-Iraqi, Barakat Trad Al-Khraisha, and Abd Al-Hadi Hammad Al-Otaibi.
 Tribal Courts Law - a judge and mediator between the Bedouin tribes.
 The Jordanians continued to lead the Bedouin Legion until just before independence, when an Hadrami officer was appointed to this army, Salem Omar Al-Juhi.

-In 1943 A.D., Mukalla became the main center of the Badia Army, where the old Thumi Fort in East Dis Al-Mukalla was restored and repaired, and military barracks were built next to it.
+In 1943 AD, Mukalla became the main center of the Badia Army, where the old Thumi Fort in East Dis Al-Mukalla was restored and repaired, and military barracks were built next to it.
 A small hospital was also built in that place, which also serves the rest of the other military units.
 And after the construction of the Legon Fort in 1939 AD, the Bir Al-Askar Fort was built near Shabwa in 1942 AD, and in 1944 AD centers and forts were built for this army in Qarn in Raida Al-Maara, and in Haru, which is located on an important road that connects Ghail bin Yamin from the west, and it also became a fortress Al-Ar al-Qadim in the Manahil region on the way to the tomb of the Prophet of God Hood became another center of his force, and other forts followed in Al-Abr, so the country of Al-Sa’ir and Najidin in the Al-Din region, Mawla Matar in the Siban region, and Jedmah in the Al-Akbari region, and the formation of a camel force whose tasks are limited to patrols roaming Ramla Al-Sabateen west of Hadramout.